ebby89/Portfolio-Week-3/README.md

 ## Description

 _Takes a number input from the user and generates a range of numbers from 1 to the input number.
 Each response is evaluated against a set of rules that determine whether a number, 'ping', 'pong', or 'ping-pong' are displayed.
-This project was created to practice using arrays and looping during our third weel at Epicodus._
+This project was created to practice using arrays and looping during our third week at Epicodus._

 ## Specs